iklyubanov/java-personal-workbench/java-modern-concurrency/overview.md

   You can use the isDaemon() method to check whether a thread is a daemon thread (the method returns true ) or a non-daemon thread (the method returns false ).*

+  ### Processing uncontrolled exceptions in a thread (Recipe 7)

+ Java provides a mechanism to capture and process exceptions.
+There are exceptions that must be captured or re-thrown using the throws clause of a method.
+These exceptions are called checked exceptions.
+There are exceptions that don't have to be specified or caught.
+These are unchecked exceptions:
+ * Checked exceptions: These must be specified in the throws clause of a method or caught inside them, for example, IOException or ClassNotFoundException .
+ * Unchecked exceptions: These don't need to be specified or caught, for example, NumberFormatException .
+ When a checked exception is thrown inside the run() method of a thread object, we have to catch and treat them because the run() method doesn't accept a throws clause.
+When an unchecked exception is thrown inside the run() method of a thread object, the default behavior is to write the stack trace in the console and exit the program.
+ Fortunately, Java provides us with a mechanism to catch and treat unchecked exceptions thrown in a thread object to avoid ending the program.

+ *The Thread class has another method related to the process of uncaught exceptions.
+It's the static method setDefaultUncaughtExceptionHandler() that establishes an exception handler for all the thread objects in the application.
+ When an uncaught exception is thrown in the thread, the JVM looks for three possible handlers for this exception.
+ First it looks for the uncaught exception handler of the thread objects.
+ If this handler doesn't exist, the JVM looks for the uncaught exception handler of ThreadGroup.
+If this method doesn't exist, the JVM looks for the default uncaught exception handler.
+If none of the handlers exits, the JVM writes the stack trace of the exception in the console and ends the execution of the Thread that had thrown the exception.*

+ ### Using thread local variables (Recipe 8)

+ Sometimes, you will be interested in having an attribute that won't be shared among all the threads that run the same object.
+The Java Concurrency API provides a clean mechanism called thread-local variables with very good performance.
+They have some disadvantages as well.
+They retain their value while the thread is alive.
+This can be problematic in situations where threads are reused.